loyaljadey/loyaljadey/README.md

 -integrating a VESC with a motor to make my bike electric -making a utensil divider
--making a spinning utensil holder to dry utensils like a washer -making a autonomous robot to follow a mechanic around and hand tools
+-making a spinning utensil holder to dry utensils like a washer -making a autonomous robot to follow a mechanic around and hand them tools

 Please contact me at michael.jia@berkeley.edu or michael.jia26@gmail.com with any questions about my projects or any research/internship opportunities.